antonioscalaunina/ANTI-FASc/Example1_Tohoku.md

     ./run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-It has been verified that in some Ubuntu versions for the WSL distributions you need to type (also valid for the other MATLAB compiled scripts):
+It has been verified that in some Ubuntu versions for the WSL distributions you may need to type (also valid for the other MATLAB compiled scripts):

     sh run_create_mesh_file.sh /usr/local/MATLAB/MATLAB_Runtime/v99/

-The second step will create some important configuration files containing the interdistances between all the grid nodes, type the following commands:
+The second step will create some needed configuration files such as the matrix of the grid nodes interdistance.
+Please type the following commands:

     cd matrix_connection_gen
     make clean
     make
     ./input_conn.x

-Finally the last script will generate a selection of rupture barycenters having a fixed minimum interdistance, optimised to avoid to have too much similar rupture areas, in particular for large magnitude bins.
+Finally the last script will generate a selection of rupture barycenters having a fixed minimum interdistance.
+This distance is optimised to avoid to have too much similar rupture areas, in particular for large magnitude values.
 This selection is based on the magnitude binning and the selected scaling laws that are set in the file *config_files/Parameters/scaling_relationships.json*.
-In this example we used a selection similar to that one proposed in the framework of the project TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationships.
+In this example we use a selection similar to that one proposed in the framework of the project TSUMAPS-NEAM (see Basili et al. 2021) using the Strasser et al. (2010) and the Murotani et al.(2013) scaling relationships.
 You can either run this part from the MATLAB interface with the script *ind_baryc_pre.m* or typing:

      matlab -nodisplay -nosplash -nodesktop -r "run('ind_baryc_pre.m'); exit;"